Compass-All/coffer/emodules/emod_manager/doc/emodule.md

 An emodule consists of the following:
 - an emodule descriptor
-- a set of API
+- a set of API functions
 - an initialization function
+- a getter function

 ## Details